Sea Power: Do You Like Rock Music? and Man of Aran (2007–2009)

-In October 2007, the band toured east coast USA, showcasing their new 5-track EP Krankenhaus?.
-Their November 2007 tour included a seaside café in Saltdean (East Sussex, England) a River Mersey ferry (Liverpool, England), All Saints' Church (Newcastle upon Tyne, England) and White Mischief's Around the World in 80 Days indoor bands/vaudeville festival.
+In October 2007, the band toured the East Coast of the United States, showcasing their new 5-track EP Krankenhaus?.
+Their November 2007 tour of the UK included a seaside café in Saltdean (East Sussex, England), a River Mersey ferry (Liverpool, England), All Saints' Church (Newcastle upon Tyne, England) and White Mischief's Around the World in 80 Days indoor bands/vaudeville festival.
 Their Krankenhaus?
 EP was released digitally in October 2007 and on CD and vinyl on 20 November.

 In 2008, violist Abi Fry toured with the band (later becoming a permanent member).
 On 14 January 2008, third-album Do You Like Rock Music? was released in the UK (12 February 2008 in the USA) and was a UK Top 10 success.
 Later that January, keyboard/cornet player Phil Sumner was admitted to hospital in Leeds (after being knocked unconscious attempting to stage dive from a 12-foot PA system), in spite of which he returned to the stage the following day.
 Prior to their Do You Like Rock Music? tour (of Ireland, UK, Belgium, the Netherlands, Germany and USA), Wood injured his back and was temporarily replaced by Thomas White of Electric Soft Parade and Brakes.

 In February 2008, the band appeared on Later with Jools Holland, playing "Waving Flags", "Canvey Island" and "No Lucifer".
 They were accompanied by members of the London Bulgarian Choir and a display of Cumbrian wrestling.